 A foreign person applies for a reviewable national security exemption certificate to undertake a program of acquisitions of interests in businesses which are reviewable national security actions.
-As part of the application, the person wants to acquire four businesses for consideration of \$20 million each.
+As part of the application, the person wants to acquire four businesses each with a consideration of \$20 million.

 As the foreign investor is only applying for a reviewable national security certificate, the amount of the fee for this application would be equal to 25 per cent of the fee for an equivalent notifiable action to acquire \$80 million in commercial land.
-That is, the amount of the fee payable would be 25 per cent of \$28,200, which is equal to \$7,050.
+That is, the amount of the fee payable would be 25 per cent of \$12,700, which is equal to \$3,175.